lepouya/progressive-mine-sweep/README.md

 ### Bugs, Issues, and Ideas

 - Turn off all automation options
-- When reset speed is 100, it should instant reset
+- Progress bars on how long is left on tasks to run